barieom/comp20-beom/README.md

     The most important and compelling material I learned in this class is, without a doubt, introduction to web security.
 It was shocking to learn that an alarming percentage of websites and applications are vulenrable to attacks.
-Even knowing the bare minimum on the importance of web security was a learning experience.
-Additionally, learning about sending and receiving data via JSON is useful.
-As mentioned previously, I am interested in working with data and learning to manipulate and move that around online through application of JSON in assignment 2 and 3 was extremely valuable to me.
+Even learning about the bare minimum on the fundamentals of web security was an enlightening experience.
+Additionally, learning about sending and receiving data via JSON is, as I personally found it, extremely useful.
+As mentioned previously, I am interested in working with data and learning to manipulate, and to move that around online through application of JSON in assignment 2 and 3 was fascinating.

 ---
 5. Now that you have finished the course, what topic would you like to delve deeper into?

     I would like to learn more about data visualization and analytics.
-    I frequent r/dataisbeautiful and websites heavy on statistics like fiveseventyfour, and would like to work on some interesting data visualization tools and incorporate them to my personal website.
+    I frequent r/dataisbeautiful and websites heavy on statistics like fiveseventyfour, and would like to work on data analytics project, utilizing data visualization tools and incorporating them to my personal website.
-    More pertaining to this course, I am intrigued by web security and and planning to take the course sometime during my college career.
+    More pertaining to this course, I am intrigued by web security and plan to take the course sometime during my college career.